 Piggyback Registration Rights.
 If we propose to register any of our equity securities under the Securities Act (except for certain excluded registrations) and the registration form to be used may be used for the registration of Registrable Securities, we include in such piggyback registration all Registrable Securities with respect to which we has received written requests for inclusion therein.
-If the managing underwriters of any underwritten offering advise us in writing that in their opinion the number of securities requested to be included in such registration exceeds the number which can be sold in such offering without adversely affecting the marketability, proposed offering price, timing or method of distribution of the offering, then we will include in such registration pro rata among the requesting holders of such Registrable Securities on the basis of the number of Registrable Securities requested to be included in such registration form to be included in such registration, or (ii) in the event of securities requested to be included in such registration pro rata among the requested to be included in such registration, or (ii) in the event of Registrable Securities requested to be included in such registration form, and third other securities requested to be included in such registration form to be included in such registration pro rata among the holders initially requesting such registration, second, Registrable Securities requested to be included in such registration, or (ii) in the event of secondary registration, first, securities requested to be included therein by the holders of such Registrable Securities on the basis of the number of Registrable Securities requested to be included in such registration, in each case to
+If the managing underwriters of any underwritten offering advise us in writing that in their opinion the number of securities requested to be included in such registration exceeds the number which can be sold in such offering without adversely affecting the marketability, proposed offering price, timing or method of distribution of the offering, then we will include in such registration pro rata among the requesting holders of such Registrable Securities on the basis of the number of Registrable Securities requested to be included in such registration, and third other securities requested to be included in such registration pro rata among the holders initially requesting such registration, or (ii) in the event of secondary registration, first, securities requested to be included therein by the holders initially requesting such registration, second, Registrable Securities requested to be included in such registration, or (ii) in the event of secondary registration, first, securities requested to be included therein by the holders of such Registrable Securities on the basis of the number of Registrable Securities on the basis of the number of Registrable securities requested to be included in such registration, second, Registrable Securities requested to be included in such registration pro rata among the holders of such Registrable Securities on the basis of the number of Registrable Securities on the basis of the number of Registrable Securities on the